DavidRavnsborg/velocity-limits/README.md

 You can assume that the input arrives in ascending chronological order and that if a load ID is observed more than once for a particular user, all but the first instance can be ignored.
 Each day is considered to end at midnight UTC, and weeks start on Monday (i.e. one second after 23:59:59 on Sunday).

 Your program should process lines from `input.txt` and return output in the format specified above, either to standard output or a file.
 Expected output given our input data can be found in `output.txt`.

-You're welcome to write your program in a general-purpose language of your choosing, but as we use Go on the back-end and TypeScript on the front-end, we do have a preference towards solutions written in Go (back-end) and TypeScript (front-end).

-We value well-structured, self-documenting code with sensible test coverage.
-Descriptive function and variable names are appreciated, as is isolating your business logic from the rest of your code.
-For example, consider decoupling input/output or data storage such that changing the underlying implementation wouldn't change how it is used from a client.

-Thanks for your interest in KOHO - have fun!